fracpete/bbb-render-docker/README.md

 ### Run

+Once built, you can run the image with this command:

 ```commandline
 docker run -u $(id -u):$(id -g) \
     -v /local/dir:/container/dir \
     -it bbbr:latest
 ```

+**NB:** `-v` maps a folder from the host into the container.
+You need this for the presentation download and conversion.

 ### Scripts

-The following scripts are available:
+The following scripts are available in the container:

 * `bbbr_download` - wraps `download.py`
 * `bbbr_make_xges` - wraps `make-xges.py`

 ## Example

+The following steps demonstrate how to

 * start the docker container